Azure/simdem/demo_scripts/simdem/syntax/README.md

 Result blocks serve two main purposes:

-  1. Help readers of the markdown content understand expected behaviour
+  1. Help readers of the markdown content understand expected behavior
-  2. Enable SimDem documents to be used as tests
+  2. Enable SimDem documents to be used as tests which automatically run and validate the correctness of the document

-### Including results blocks for readablity and testing
+### Including results blocks for readability and testing

 When using the script as a web page or printout it is likley that you will want to include the results.
 However, when you are running in a